bradgillap/Informeshion/README.md

 - [ ] Test against a range of cheap available wireless hardware paying close attention to the testing environment.
 Focus on mesh.
 - [ ] Create a recommended hardware list.

+#### Stage 5
+- [ ] Mesh the [C.H.I.P](http://getchip.com/) hardware as cheap deployable access points leaving the pi to do the heavy lifting.
+- [ ] Package a combination of pi2,c.h.i.p, and cheap batteries as a possible disposable network.

 ## Questions:
 How is this different from [Piratebox](https://piratebox.cc/) or [Librarybox](http://librarybox.us) ?